wso2/cellery-spec/README.md

 #### Scaling
 Each component within the cells can be scaled up or down.
 Cellery supports auto scaling with Horizontal pod autoscaler, and Zero-scaling.

+#### Volumes
+Volumes can be mounted to a component.
+Cellery support mounting Configuration, Secrets and Volume Claims to a component.

 ## What's Next?
 - Check [Cellery syntax](https://github.com/wso2-cellery/sdk/blob/master/docs/cellery-syntax.md) which is based on this specification.